 Bachelor of Arts in Communication

-The Department of Strategic Communications offers a Bachelor of Arts in Communication with a concentration in Strategic Organizational Communication and Social Media.
+The Department of Strategic Communication and Media offers a Bachelor of Arts in Communication with concentrations in Strategic Organizational Communication or Social Media.

 COURSE TITLE S.H.